Not all video quotes will be the same just as not all briefs for video quotes will be the same.

 8. What are the deliverables?
 What do you expect at the end?
 An online video?
 A video to embed into a PowerPoint presentation?
 A DVD (remember those)?

-Also be open to talk through your ideas with the companies providing quotes.
+Also be open to talking through your ideas with the companies providing quotes.
 Often they will be able to offer suggestions that add value to the production.

 So if you are going to ask for a quote don’t waste yours and other peoples time by being vague.
 Take a moment to think about what you want and you might just find you’ll get what you need.